zone117x/node-cryptonote-pool/README.md

   * Pool hashrate
   * Each miners' hashrate
   * Blocks found (pending, confirmed, and orphaned)
-* Light-weight front-end using API to display data
+* An easily extendable, responsive, light-weight front-end using API to display data
 * Worker login validation (make sure miners are using proper wallet addresses for mining)